We Get Stuck in Kampot

 $4-10 for Western and Khmer dishes

-Possibly the most “upscale” joint in town, Rikitikitavi has a cozy, social ambience and tasty food.
+Possibly the most “upscale” joint in town, Rikitikitavi has a cozy, social ambiance and tasty food.
 The balcony makes it a great spot for people watching and as a solo traveler I made friends there immediately.
 Go here if you’re in the mood for Western classics like burgers and kebabs or elegant Khmer specialties like loc lac and amok.
 They have a great selection of vegetarian food including a veggie burrito.

 $2-3 for noodle soup, fried noodles, and dumplings